hyperledger/iroha-2-docs/src/guide/javascript.md

 ```

 That's enough to perform health or status check, but if you need to use
-transactions or queries, you’ll need to prepare a key pair.
+transactions or queries, you'll need to prepare a key pair.

 Let's assume that you have stringified public & private keys (more on that
 later).
 Thus, a key-pair generation could look like this: